jr01/FeatureSwitches/README.md

     }
     ```

-    _Note: If the current switch value cannot be converted to the featuretype the offValue is returned._
+    _Note: If the switch value cannot be converted to the featuretype the offValue will be returned._

 ### Feature evaluation context accessor